-Seneca’s current educational opportunities of Human Services, Education, International Studies and Arts & Sciences provide many avenues of exploration for the student body of more than 1,500.
-Always considered racially, economically and academically diverse, today Seneca includes students in all four schools of study, Urban Agri-Science students, non-English speaking students in the English as a Second Language (ESL) program, special needs students (including the Hearing Impaired/Oral program), and a Board-approved program for Advanced (gifted and talented) students.
+Seneca’s current educational opportunities provide many avenues of exploration for the student body of more than 1,300.
+Always considered racially, economically and academically diverse, today Seneca includes students in all four Academies – Freshman, Agri-Science & Leadership, Health & Education and Law & IT.

 - In the 1961-62 school year, Seneca has the largest Beta Club in the nation with over 200 members.